What are the different types of furnaces?

 |Infinity® Fan Coil|

 As you research different furnaces, keep in mind the warranty that comes with each unit.
 In most cases, the more budget-friendly options come with a less inclusive warranty.
 Top-tier brands like Trane regularly offer a limited 10-year warranty on the equipment.
 Ask your HVAC professional for details on their labor warranty.

 Other things to consider when choosing a furnace

 Choose the right size

 It’s essential to have the right size furnace for your home.
-This is typically measured in BTUs, and calculating the correct size depends on many factors.
-The size of your home, local climate, ceiling height, and even the number of windows all have to be taken into consideration.
-This is best left to a professional, so make sure to contact a qualified local HVAC expert to help you choose a furnace.
+An HVAC expert will use the size of your home, local climate, ceiling height, and even the number of windows to determine the right size furnace.
+Contact a qualified local HVAC expert to help you choose the best unit.

 Compare furnace reviews

 Don’t just go for the cheapest furnace.
 A lower-priced unit may end up costing more to operate and repair if it runs less efficiently.
-Check out customer reviews on any furnace you’re considering before you buy, and ask an HVAC professional for their opinion, too.
-HVAC professionals often have insider information, such as firsthand experience with furnace filter pressure drop comparison, which is important because the type of filter you put on your furnace can reduce its efficiency.
+Check out customer reviews on any furnace you’re considering before you buy, and ask an HVAC professional for their opinion.
+HVAC professionals can often offer insight into the best brand based on your needs.
+They’ll also have first-hand experience with repairs or common furnace problems.

 Climate and region

 Where you live will determine the climate and the availability of energy sources.
-We’ve already explained that different types of furnaces are more popular in different areas; this is because while gas furnaces are more efficient in some areas, electric furnaces will be a better choice in others.
+We’ve already explained that different types of furnaces are more popular in specific areas of the country.
+Gas furnaces are more efficient in some areas while electric furnaces are the best choice in others.